metamn/react/content/blog/on-design-sytems/index.md

 Design systems hang on a purpose.
 Purpose then defines everything else down to the technology stack.

-Let's play with this idea further by analyzing how to approach creating a tool for building interactive design websites.
+Let's play with this idea further by analysing how to approach creating a tool for building interactive design websites.

 ### Interactive design

 > Interactive design is a user-oriented field of study that focuses on meaningful communication of media through cyclical and collaborative processes between people and technology.
 [Wikipedia](https://en.wikipedia.org/wiki/Interactive_design)

 This definition is vague.
-Its principles clears the picture:
+The principles clear the picture:

 - Interactive design deals with meaningful content.
 - Interacting with content is again meaningful.
 - Content is changing continuously upon interaction.
-- External sources constinuously transforms and updates the content.
+- External sources continuously transforms and updates the content.

 On web interactive design is young.
 Started as storytelling today it goes as [interactive articles](https://idyll-lang.org/), [explorable explanations](https://explorabl.es/), or [data-driven journalism](https://pudding.cool/).
 [Amelia Wattenberger](https://wattenberger.com/) leads the pack.